Mission Statement of Ethnography.com

 Finally, we would be remiss if we didn’t mention our own ancient ancestors here at Ethnography.com.
 Mark Dawson started the blog in 2005 with a red, white, and black design which was used until October 2013.
 Cynthia van Gilder, Donna Lanclos and others have made important contributions over the years.
 As long as they don’t stop us, we will continue to highlight their writings on occasion because much of it is indeed timeless.

 A New Discipline, a New Social Science

 So you first heard it here.
 Ethnography.com is about nothing less than upending the social sciences in The United States in particular, Europe, and the world in general.
 We have a mission statement, patron saints, and honored ancestors.
 Now we need the good writing, film, photos, and other material to spice up this vision.
 AAA and ASA, you have been warned!

 Note Well: The opinions of the authors are entirely their own

-While any author will agree that his/her opinions are shared by all right-thinking people, all opinions are the authors’ own, and not representative of Ethnography.com, or their respective places of employment.
+While any author will agree that their opinions are shared by all right-thinking people, all opinions are the authors’ own, and not representative of Ethnography.com, the other authors, their respective places of employment, or research funding sources.
 On the other hand, if more people would just back off and agree with our ideas, the world would be a better place and all known human ills would be eradicated.
-Or at least, that’s what our preliminary research indicates.
+Or at least, that’s what our “preliminary research indicates.”

 If you want to cite us in papers or link to us, please feel free.

-Go to the Yale University page to learn how to cite blogs as an example.
+Go to the Yale University page to learn how to cite blogs, as an example.
 The page shows examples of MLA, APA and Chicago styles for citing blogs in an academic paper.
-If you are linking to us in a webpage, it is fine to just credit the author and embed a link back to the article.
-Here is an example of how to cite an entry in an academic paper:
+If you are linking to us from a webpage, it is fine to just credit the author and embed a link back to the article.
+Here is one example of how to cite an entry in an academic paper: